dclcs/2019-2020-spring-semester/SE-315/labs/lab1/report/report.md

 * Updating Condition Bits.
 	* In `x86-64`, all arithmetic instructions will automatically update the condition bits.
 	* However in `ARMv8`, those normal arithmetic instructions won't update those bits.
-		* Only those with `S` prefix will set the condition bits.
+		* Only those with `S` suffix will set the condition bits.

 #### Exercise 2